lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session09_say.md

 DO Demo

-1. Before next time, please try to run a third experiment in your individual world.
-We recommend that you try an experiment that combines the effects of your Experiment 1 and Experiment 2.
+1. If you can, run a third experiment in your Individual world.
+You might consider one that combines the decisions of your Experiment 1 and Experiment 2.

-2. Do do this, log back into the SIM UI.

-3. In Experiments, select your Experiment 2 run from the list of saved experiments.
-Click on GO and select the box to include text, to reload your prior QUESTION, HYPOTHESIS, FINDINGS and DECISIONS.
+2. To do this, log back into the SIM UI.
+In Experiments, select your Experiment 2 run from the list of saved experiments.
+Click GO and select the box to include text, to reload your prior QUESTION, HYPOTHESIS, FINDINGS and DECISIONS.

-4. Go to the OUTPUT section.
-Expand it fully (two clicks!) to reveal all the information saved from the run.
+4. Expand the OUTPUTS AND TEXT section to reveal all the text and results saved from the run.
+Use these to refine and document your Question and Hypothesis for Experiment 3.

-5. Study the output and use it to further develop and refine your decisions about your next experiment, in preparation for running Experiment 3.
+5. When you set the sliders for this experiment, remember that they are starting ou set as you had them for Experiment 2.
+Run the simulation and note your Findings and Decisions.

-6. And, as always, save your work.
+6. As always, save your work and log off.

 ## Until next time, thank you for *Modeling to Learn*!